-Structure-mapping defines analogy and similarity in terms of a comparison process operating over structured representations, i.e., entities, attributes, and relations, including higher-order relations between relations.
-This process is governed by several principles (Gentner, 1983).
-A key bias is systematicity, i.e., mappings involving systems of relations, including higher-order relations, are preferred by people.
-SME implements this comparison process (Falkenhainer, et al., 1989).
+Structure-mapping defines analogy and similarity in terms of a comparison process operating over structured representations, i.e., entities, attributes, and relations, including higher-order relations between relations (Gentner 1983).
+A key bias affecting this process is systematicity, i.e., mappings involving systems of relations, including higher-order relations, are preferred by people.
+SME implements this comparison process (Falkenhainer, et al. 1989).
 Given base and target descriptions, SME computes one or more mappings.
 A mapping consists of correspondences that describe how items (entities, statements) in the base description align with items in the target, candidate inferences representing conjectures suggested by the correspondences, and a structural evaluation score indicting the structural quality of the match.
 Candidate inferences are based on non-aligned structure in the base or target which is rooted in the correspondences of the mapping.